gitBiohazard/gitBiohazard/README.md

 development enthusiast with immersion techniques.

 From a very young age, always interested, i studied programming and technology. \
 In 2019 i enrolled in the Bachelor of Information Systems (B.Sc).
-I started my \
-career in technology in october 2020 as an IT Infrastructure Intern and was promoted \
-to Jr Infrastructure Technician 4 months later.

-In 2021, i found myself as a Front-end Developer.
+Shortly thereafter, i found myself as a Front-end Developer.
 Passionate about my profession, \
 now i lead the development team, but has also been a student programming \
 instructor internationally.

-Most used technologies:\
-• HTML, CSS and Javascript;\
-• Pug.js, SASS and Babel 2015+;\
-• WebGL, GSAP, Three.js;\
-• React.js, Vue.js and Bootstrap 5;\
-• Prismic.io and Webpack.

-Backend facing:\
-• PHP and Node.js;\
-• MySQL, MariaDB and MongoDB.
+I consider myself emotionally stable, focused and consistent.
+I like to work \
+quickly, deliver results and always face challenges as an opportunity to learn new things.

 ## Status 🎉